Managing finances as a couple: some tips to avoid or defuse arguments about money.

 We hold everything in common, as one, even though we don’t earn the same.
 Our approach is that we support each other’s ability to earn an income, and money isn’t the most valuable thing in a marriage anyway.

 I know that some couples do things differently, and that’s ok – you can’t compare your relationship to anyone else’s, but you can do what’s right for your relationship.
-Oh, and you can do your best not to judge how anybody else manages their couple money
+Oh, and you can do your best not to judge how anybody else manages their couple money, unless they always turn up asking to borrow a tenner – then it’s ok to judge a little bit!Decide early how you'll combine your money as a couple, but decide together.
+Click To Tweet

-Although I knew that I was better at money in general, I also knew that my husband had to feel dignified and not stripped of control.
+Although I knew that I was more experienced at managing money in general, I also knew that my husband had to feel dignified and not stripped of control.

 For example, he’d run up a small balance on his credit card due to wanting to pay for everything in the run up to the wedding.
 Just as a result of being caught up in the preparations and 5-hour car journeys to see me in London (and 5 hours back), he’d let it get out of hand.